-Wellspring Anglican Church is the coming together of three Evangelical Anglican Churches in the city of Hobart to pool resources and create a single 21st century, Evangelical Anglican Church to reach the city of Hobart with the good news about Jesus Christ.
+Wellspring Anglican Church is the coming together of three evangelical Anglican churches in Hobart to pool resources and create a single modern church to reach the city of Hobart with the good news about Jesus Christ.

 St Peter’s Sandy Bay